Cancel anytime

 Strengths

-- Novel therapeutic approach (C1q inhibition)
+- Novel approach to complement inhibition

 - Experienced management team